-The switch uses an embedded cryptographic module that is based on the FIPS validated cryptographic module(s) (certificate numbers 1747 and 1279) running on a Linux PPC platform.
+The MergePoint UnityTM switch uses an embedded cryptographic module that is based on the FIPS 140-2 validated cryptographic module (certificate number 1747) running on a Linux PPC platform.

-1.1.8 DSViewTM management software plug-in
+1.1.8 DSView management software plug-in

-The DSView software may be used with the switch to allow IT administrators to remotely access, monitor and control target devices on multiple platforms through a single, web-based user interface.
-For more information, see the DSView Software Plug-In for MergePoint Unity switch for Dell Technical Bulletin.
+The DSView software may be used with the MergePoint Unity $^{\text{TM}}$ switch to allow IT administrators to remotely access, monitor and control target devices on multiple platforms through a single, web-based user interface.
+For more information, see the DSView Software Plug-In for MergePoint Unity $^{\text{TM}}$ Switches Technical Bulletin.